cloverinteractive/boilerplate/README.md

 However you should do what makes sense to you and your app.

 * Use `.jsx` extension for React components.
-* Use [feature](#feature-structure) struture/approach to writing new components.
+* Use [domain](#domain-structure) struture/approach to writing new components.
 * When writing new tests make the folder structure match that of the feature you're testing.
 * Use flow types over prop-types

-# Feature structure
+# Domain structure

-I recommend that rather than having a single folder for every component in your app and having a single folder for the store and another for the actions, instead you write a folder per feature containing every layer that feature requires, the reason for this is scalability, think of your features as independent npm packages that can be removed or added into your app.
+I recommend that rather than having a single folder for every component in your app and having a single folder for the store and another for the actions, instead you write a folder by domain/feature containing every layer that feature requires, the reason for this is scalability, think of your features as independent npm packages that can be removed or added into your app.

-If you look into this projects `src` folder you can see that there are two feature folders `main` and `pages` and general `components` folder where standalone components live.
+If you look into this projects `src` folder you can see that there are two feature folders `main` and `pages` and a general `components` folder where standalone components live.
 I recommend reading these two articles by [Jack Hsu](https://jaysoo.ca) that go over this in a more eloquently.

 * [Three Rules For Structuring (Redux) Applications](https://jaysoo.ca/2016/02/28/organizing-redux-application/)